 Judges include Monique Woodard, Venture Partner at 500 Startups, Ryan Hoover, Founder at Product Hunt, John Lyman, Partner at GV and Trevor Thomas-Uribe, General Partner at Cross Culture Ventures, among others.

 Featured conference speakers include, Dustin Moskovitz, Co-founder of Asana, David Drummond Senior Vice President Of Corporate Development for Alphabet, Kinjil Mathur, Chief Marketing Officer at Foursquare and Claire Lee, Head of Early Stage Banking at Silicon Valley Bank.

-You can register and learn more about the Tech Inclusion Conference here: //sf16.techinclusion.co.
+You can register and learn more about the Tech Inclusion Conference here: http://sf16.techinclusion.co.
 You can follow the conference via social media using the #techinclusion16 hashtag, on Twitter at @techinclusionco and on Facebook.